 It is thought to be caused by very low oxygen content in the water so make sure water changes are performed weekly.

 Another disease that Pygmy Corys are susceptible to in poor conditions is ich.

 Ich disease is a common infection caused by an ectoparasite.
 It causes white spots to appear on the body and fins.
 Other symptoms may include gasping for air and rubbing against objects in the tank and loss of appetite.

 It often spreads through the addition of a new fish or second-hand equipment that is not cleaned properly.
 This disease is very easy to treat but make sure to quarantine any new fish and thoroughly clean any equipment before it is introduced into the tank.

 You also need to make sure that their diet is healthy and balanced.

-There is a popular belief that Pygmy Corys only survive and eat algae – this is a myth.
+There is a popular belief that Pygmy Corys only eat algae – this is a myth.
 Pygmy Corys are omnivores and require a balanced amounts of meat and plants.
 A diet only containing dried food does not contain all the nutrients that a healthy and happy Pygmy needs.

 Feeding and Diet